top of page

 Mission Statement

-African Resource informs, connects, and equips African immigrants in West Michigan with people and resources to foster a flourishing community where recent African immigrants can prosper emotionally, educationally, economically, and socially.
+African Resource informs, connects, and equips African immigrants in West Michigan with the support and resources needed to build a flourishing community where newcomers can thrive emotionally, educationally, economically, and socially.

 Equity Statement